-This function retrieves the current or possible resource list for the specified device.
+This function walks a resource list contained in the input buffer.
 The User Function is called once for each resource in the list - freeing the caller from having to parse the list itself.

 8.9.9.1 Interface to User Callback Function